coin-or/SHOT/docs/DebuggingSHOT.md

   full `dualiter{N}_*` sequence described below.
-- **Single-tree strategy** — solves one branch-and-cut MIP tree, adding cuts via callbacks during the search rather than resolving from scratch each iteration (only available with MIP solvers that support solver callbacks).
+- **Single-tree strategy** — solves one branch-and-cut MIP tree, adding cuts via callbacks during the search rather than resolving from scratch each iteration (requires solver callback support — currently only CPLEX and Gurobi; Cbc and HiGHS are always forced to multi-tree, regardless of `Dual.TreeStrategy`).
 Selected via the `Dual.TreeStrategy` setting (`0`=multi-tree, `1`=single-tree) when the problem is discrete and convex; still produces `dualiter{N}_*` files, but "iteration" here corresponds to callback invocations within the single tree rather than